Biden points fingers for Afghanistan debacle after promising he wouldn't 'blame others'

 "It's hard to believe this has to be said, but unlike this president, I’ll do my job and take responsibility," Biden wrote in June 2020.
 "I won't blame others.
 And I'll never forget that the job isn't about me — it's about you."

-When pressed for comment, White House spokesperson Andrew Bates said in a Monday email that the president "also said the buck stops with me."
+When pressed for comment, White House spokesperson Andrew Bates points out how Biden also said, "the buck stops with me."

 White House press secretary Jen Psaki tweeted in defense of the president’s remarks, saying Biden "made clear that he will not ask Americans to fight and and die in a war that the Afghan military is not willing to fight for itself."